AppMetrics/Docs.V2.Hugo/content/getting-started/metric-types/gauges.md

 _metrics.Measure.Gauge.SetValue(MetricsRegistry.Gauges.TestGauge, process.WorkingSet64);
 ```

-Which for example when using the [JSON formatter](../intro.md#configuring-a-web-host) would result in something similar to: **TODO Link to json formatter**
+Which for example when using the [JSON formatter](../intro.md#configuring-a-web-host) would result in something similar to:

 ```csharp
 {